Geriatric and Extended Care Nurse Practitioner Residency (GEC-NPR) Program

 - Residency curriculum includes: 80% experiential and 20% didactic learning.

-- Clinical rotations include: Community Living Center, Geri-PACT, Home Based Primary care, Hospice and Palliative Care, Dementia Care, & other geriatric models of care (80%).
+- Clinical rotation sites include: Community Living Center, Geri-PACT, Home Based Primary care (Durham, Raleigh, Clayton and other areas), Hospice and Palliative Care, Caring for Older Adults and Caregivers at Home (COACH), & other geriatric models of care (80%)

 - Didactic sessions frequently occur in conjunction with other DVAHCS-Duke University training programs including the Geriatric Medicine fellowship, VA Quality Scholars Program, Geriatric Scholar program and the Primary Care and Mental Health NP residencies to promote interprofessional learning.